WalnutProgramming/GradeCalculator/README.md

       type="text/javascript"
     ></script>
     ```
-- In our JavaScript code, we referred to "quarter1", "quarter2", "examGrade", and "form" directly.
+- In our JavaScript code, we referred to `quarter1`, `quarter2`, `examGrade`, and `form` directly.
   This works, but it's considered a bad idea because it's hard to keep track of where your variables are coming from.
-  Google "document.getElementById" and use that to get access to our HTML elements instead of referring to them directly.
+  Google `document.getElementById` and use that to get access to our HTML elements instead of referring to them directly.

 When you've made an improvement, feel free to make a pull request.